ViksaaSkool/DailUpFi/README.md

 It started out as a playground for learning Kotlin, as you can see it's meaningless enough that I finally pushed it trough the finish line.

+## Some takeaways from DailUpFi

+- very basic implementation VanillaMVP architecture
+- handling Internet connectivity and monitoring it on Android 9
+- look at the extensions for navigation (starting activities and fragments), Internet connectivity and starting services
+- very basic animation stuff
+- TypeWritterView with listener for end event

 # License

     The MIT License (MIT)